 5. Get something in writing from the vendor that confirms the horse is what they say he is.
 This helps to avoid confusion and provides some signed evidence to back up your claim in court, should it come to that.

 6. Reputable horse dealers will agree in writing to take a horse back if it has a physical or behavioural problem and either refund the purchase price or offer an exchange.
 Don’t let the horse dealer take the horse back to sell it on your behalf.
-You, and not the dealer, could be sued by the next owner if you fail to disclose a problem.
+You, and not the dealer, could find yourself in court by the next owner if you fail to disclose a problem.

 8. If there’s a problem, act straight away.
 The longer you leave it, the more you risk losing your right to a full refund, although you’ll still be able to claim damages.